vueschool/pinia-workshop/README.md

 1. Download the Boilerplate Code
 2. Ensure you're on Node v20.x.x (LTS)
+    1. If you need to switch versions of node you can use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm)
 3. Go ahead and run npm install before conference so everyone isn't downloading dependencies at once
 4. Get excited for the coming workshop!